wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Base-Delta-Immediate-Compression.markdown

 pointers usually point to addresses of a certain class, from the same allocator, inside an array, etc. An array of integers are often small values that can be represented using only a few bits.
 For the former, if an appropriate base value is chosen, the remainder of them can be represented as the difference with that base value, which are potentially smaller.
-Fewer bits can be used to encode such a sequence, achieving compression of the cache line.
+Fewer bits can be used to encode such a sequence, reducing the number of bits used to store the cache line.